haidaraM/terraform-jenkins-aws-fargate/README.md

 ## Faster startup of tasks with SOCI (Optional)

-To speed up the startup of the controller and the agents (**by up to 30%**), you can use the SOCI feature (Seekable OCI image config) by setting the input variable `soci.enabled` to `true` (see below for more details about the input variables).
+To speed up the startup of the controller and the agents, you can use the SOCI feature (Seekable OCI image config) by setting the input variable `soci.enabled` to `true` (see below for more details about the input variables).

 This requires a recent version of the Fargate platform (>= 1.4.0).
 When you set this to true, the [index builder](docker/containerized-index-builder)